boscacci/ebay_valuator/README.md

 ## Trawls eBay for undervalued used guitars.

-The idea was initially to train a model to estimate what the final auction price of your guitar would be - before you post it.

-Estimates would be based on the item sale settings and item characteristics: Auction duration, return policy, and other technical features, combined with the features you enter about the guitar (body material, country of manufacture, brand, color, right-or-left handed..etc), as well as the text you enter into the title, description, and other fields.
+Estimates of value are based on:
+* __Item Characteristics__: Body material, country of manufacture, brand, color, right-or-left handed, etc.
+* __Item sale settings__: Auction duration, return policy, shipping fees, etc.
+* __Other text input data__: Auction title, description, and other fields such as condition description and subtitle.

 So I pulled a lot of real eBay data: about 15k closed used guitar auctions that ended in sales (caveat).
 I parsed and visualized the data, wrangled the seemingly relevant features, and threw them at a lasso regression model.
 This included TF-IDF transformed text bigrams, which resulted in features like "hardshell_case" and "mint_condition".